microsoft/rushstack-websites/websites/rushjs.io/docs/pages/maintainer/build_cache.md

   the `main` branch, the CI system builds that baseline and uploads it to cloud storage.
 Even for a user who is doing `git clone` for the first time, their `rush build` will be very fast.

-> Build caching is considered a replacement for build skipping, so once enabled, commands that support
-> incremental building will begin saving and restoring from the cache instead of the previous "skipping"
-> behavior.
-Projects that haven't been configured for build caching, or intentionally disable build
-> caching, will continue to use the default build skipping behavior.

 ## Enabling the local disk cache

 The build cache feature is enabled using the [build-cache.json](../configs/build-cache_json.md)